shruu1729/The-Pre-Processor/README.md

 5. A function that takes a number of rows ‘n’ as input and prints the dataset.
 6. Handle all the exceptions in the input.

+## Step-3: Handling NULL Values
+-> The next step of data preprocessing is to handle missing data in the datasets.
+If your dataset contains some missing data, then it may create a huge problem for        your machine learning model.
+Hence it is necessary to handle missing values present in the dataset.
+-> The handling of missing values is also called Data Imputation.
+-> The idea of this milestone is to remove all the NULL values from the dataset.